-Building a robust facial Recognition system that is free of bias (racial or gender), is not an easy task.
-Algorithms don't create bias.
-It comes from humans.
+Building a robust facial recognition system that's free of bias both racial and gender is not an easy task.
+After all, algorithms don't create bias.
+We do.

-Probably, the neurons in their brain first identify the face in the scene (from person body and background), extract the facial features and by those features classify the person.
-We have been trained on an infinitely large dataset and infinitely big neural network.
+Recognition systems in our brains are complex.
+In fact, scientists are still trying to figure it out.
+What we can assume is that the neurons in our brain first identify the face in the scene (from the person's body to its background), we extract the facial features, and store it in our own kind of database.
+Using our memory as a database, we can then classify the person according to their features.
+We have been trained on an infinitely large dataset and infinitely extensive neural network.

-Facial Recognition in machines is implemented the same way.
-First, we apply a facial detection algorithm to detect faces in the scene, then extract facial features from the detected faces and use an algorithm to classify the person.
+Facial Recognition software in machines is implemented the same way.
+First, we apply a facial detection algorithm to detect faces in the scene, extract facial features from the detected faces, and use an algorithm to classify the person.

 Face detection is a specialized version of Object Detection, where there is only one object to detect - Human Face.

-Just like computational time and space trade-off in Computer Science, Machine Learning algorithms also a trade-off between inference speed and accuracy.
-There are many object detection algorithms out there and different algorithms have their speed and accuracy trade-off.
+Just like computational time and space trade-offs in Computer Science, there's a trade-off between inference speed and accuracy in Machine Learning algorithms as well.
+There are many object detection algorithms out there, and different algorithms have their speed and accuracy trade-offs.

-To build a robust face detection system we need an algorithm that is both accurate and fast to run on a GPU as well as a mobile device in real-time.
+To build a robust face detection system, we need an accurate and fast algorithm to run on a GPU as well as a mobile device in real-time.

-In real-time inference on streaming video people can have different poses, occlusions and lighting effects on their face.
-It is important to precisely detect faces in different lighting conditions as well as poses.
+In real-time inference on streaming video, people can have different poses, occlusions, and lighting effects on their face.
+It is important to precisely detect faces in various lighting conditions as well as poses.

 We started with Haar-cascade implementation of OpenCV, which is an open-source image manipulation library in C.